deemp/flakes/README/NixPrerequisites.md

          - `nix-repl> :lf nixpkgs` - load flake `nixpkgs`
      - How to see all `derivation`s used to build a specific `derivation`?
        - `nix show-derivation`
-     - How can I temporary make an executable available in my terminal?
+     - How can I temporarily make an executable available in my terminal?
        - `nix shell`
      - How can I install a Nix package on my OS?
        - `nix profile`